codifryed/wpDockerCompose/readme.txt

 ================
-mkdir of your choice for holding the data of the conatiners copy docker-compose.yml to this dir docker-compose up -d   (will initialize and download the images and start them)
+mkdir of your choice for holding the data of the conatiners copy docker-compose.yml to this dir docker-compose up -d --build  (will initialize and download the images and start them)

 =================
 docker-compose down (will stop and remove the containers)